 The main goals of credit monitoring are to maximize your credit score and make it easier to spot signs of identity theft.
 So, monitoring is good for credit repair and identifying fraud.
 But not everything that’s negative in your credit history falls in those two categories.
 For example, if you missed a payment by more than 30 days, the creditor reports this information to the major credit bureaus.
 This creates a negative item in your credit report that sticks around for seven years.
 That’s a legitimate negative item and in most cases, you’re stuck with it until it expires.

 So, don’t think that a credit monitoring tool can instantly help you clear out all negative information from your credit report.
 It can’t.
 Just like third-party credit repair services can’t magically erase all negative items.
-Any service that claims to provide the ability to instantly fix everything wrong with your credit is a scam!

 Before you sign up for any service, make sure to check out the provider online.
 Make sure the company is rated by the Better Business Bureau; they should maintain an A rating or higher.
 You can also check out reviews on independent third-party review websites.
 Never believe the testimonials from the company, since they’ll only show you their top credit monitoring reviews.
 You can also check things like consumer reports and the rip off report, to make sure you’re not signing up for a scam!